McDonald's global sales suffer as COVID-19 lockdowns limit operations

 Revenue fell 30.5% to $3.76 billion, but beat the estimate of $3.68 billion.

-Net income fell to $483.8 million, or 65 cents per share, from $1.52 billion, or $1.97 per share, a year earlier.
-(Reporting by Nivedita Balu in Bengaluru and Hilary Russ in New York; Editing by Bernard Orr)
+Net income fell 68% to $483.8 million.
+Excluding one-time items, McDonald’s earned 66 cents per share, 8 cents below expectations.

+Reporting by Nivedita Balu in Bengaluru and Hilary Russ in New York; Editing by Bernard Orr